BioVanguard Autonomy logo

 We apply conservative assumptions throughout our carbon accounting and explicitly account for measurement uncertainty to ensure environmental integrity.

-A clear, auditable pathway from biomass to verified removal.
+A clear, auditable pathway from biomass recovery to verified removal.

 7Third-party verification